 The Smith machine is a safety-driven rack alternative that “spots” you as you lift.

-How to Do a Smith Machine Deadlift at Planet Fitness
+How to Perform Smith Machine Deadlifts at Planet Fitness

 Remember, you’re at Planet Fitness.
 Don’t load the machine up with an absurd amount of weight.

-For one, literally, nobody around you will care.
-Two, the only thing worse than triggering the Lunk alarm when you drop weight is doing so accidentally because you were gloating.
+For one, literally, nobody around you will care how much weight you can lift.
+Two, the only thing worse than triggering the Lunk alarm when dropping weights is doing so accidentally because you were gloating.

-Get a feel for the Smith machine first by mastering proper form:
+Get a feel for the Smith machine first by mastering proper form with lighter weights:

 Getting Into Position